schematics/schematics/README.md

-# Structures
+# Schematics

-Structures is an easy way to model data.
+Schematics is an easy way to model data.
 It provides mechanisms for structuring data, initializing data, serializing data, formatting data and validating data against type definitions, like an email address.